svcheng/CSC612M-Integrating-Project/README.md

 The three kernels are driven and benchmarked by `main.c`:

-* Allocates three independent trajectory buffers (`tr_c`, `tr_asm`, `tr_simd`)
+* Allocates 2 independent trajectory buffers (`tr_c`, `tr_asm`) for the correctness checks
 * Initializes consistent initial conditions with `reset_trajectories`
 * Times each kernel over `TEST_NUM = 30` runs using `QueryPerformanceCounter`
 * Prints an average runtime and a **PASS/FAIL** correctness check against the C kernel

 Additionally, for benchmarking, we opted to measure performance by varying the number of trajectories (**n**) rather than the number of time steps (**kmax**).
-This is because time-stepping is inherently sequential—each step depends on the previous state—so increasing `kmax` simply scales execution time uniformly across all kernels without introducing new opportunities for parallel speedup.
+This is because time-stepping is inherently sequential, ie. each step depends on the previous state.
+Increasing `kmax` simply scales execution time uniformly across all kernels without introducing new opportunities for parallel speedup.
 In contrast, trajectories are independent initial value problems, making `n` the dimension where parallelism exists.
 The scalar assembly kernel optimizes per-trajectory operations at the instruction level, while the AVX2 SIMD kernel vectorizes across multiple trajectories simultaneously (processing four with each 256-bit register), meaning performance benefits only manifest when `n` grows large enough to amortize loop overhead and saturate vector lanes.
 Thus, varying `n` directly measures how efficiently each implementation exploits data-parallelism, whereas varying `kmax` would only increase runtime without changing relative scaling behavior across kernels.

 This provides a simple but complete framework to: